 The hair growth cycle can last as little as two years or for as long as ten years.
 During the anagen phase, hair grows about a centimeter every 28 days.
 The length of time our hair spends in the anagen phase depends upon our genetics, diet, and overall health.

 Many things can obstruct or slow the growth cycle – including illness, stress, poor diet, and hormonal changes.
-When the cycle is disrupted, formerly healthy follicles produce thinner, weaker hair strands… and some health issues can cause fragile, easily broken hair or even permanent hair loss.
+When the cycle is disrupted, formerly healthy follicles produce thinner, weaker hair strands.
+In addition, some health issues can cause fragile, easily broken hair or permanent hair loss.

 The final three phases are relatively short.
-The catagen phase lasts only about ten days, the telogen phase for approximately three months, and the exogen phase for two to five months.
+The catagen phase lasts only about ten days, the telogen phase lasts approximately three months, and the exogen phase lasts two to five months.

 Does Your Hair Change Every Seven Years?

 It is commonly believed that one’s hair changes every seven years.
-This may be accurate to some degree early in life, but it isn’t always true once an individual reaches adulthood.
-The texture, thickness and other properties of our hair can change with each growth cycle… but the frequency varies from person to person.
+This may be accurate early in life, but it isn’t always true once an individual reaches adulthood.
+Our hair’s texture, thickness, and other properties can change with each growth cycle, but the frequency varies from person to person.

 Can You Stimulate The Hair Growth Cycle?

-There are several ways to maximize the hair growth cycle, through diet and use of external products and techniques.
+Diet and the use of external products can maximize the hair growth cycle.
 Good nutrition and increased circulation to the scalp are crucial components of a successful growth cycle.

-If you need an extra nutritional boost, there are vitamin and mineral supplements formulated specifically to aid in hair growth.
-These usually include biotin and other nutrients associated with healthy hair growth such as zinc, folic acid, vitamin B12, vitamin C, vitamin D, and iron.
-Like any course of supplements, it is advisable to consult your physician before adding these to your regimen.
+If you need an extra nutritional boost, vitamin and mineral supplements are formulated specifically to aid in hair growth.
+These usually include biotin and other nutrients associated with healthy hair growth, such as zinc, folic acid, vitamin B12, vitamin C, vitamin D, and iron.
+Like any supplements, you should consult your physician before adding these to your regimen.

-External hair products containing caffeine improve blood flow to the scalp, which may encourage hair growth and lengthen the duration of the anagen phase.
-Studies indicate that these products work better for women than they do for men.
+External hair products containing caffeine improves blood flow to the scalp, which may encourage hair growth and lengthen the duration of the anagen phase.
+Studies indicate that these products work better for women than men.

 Call Austin Hair Restoration About Your Hair Loss

-If attempts to stimulate hair growth aren’t providing the desired results, give us a call at Austin Hair Restoration Clinic for a consultation.
+If attempts to stimulate hair growth aren’t providing the desired results, call us at Austin Hair Restoration Clinic to schedule a consultation.
 After an evaluation, we’ll determine if hair restoration – including the ARTAS® Robotic Hair Transplant System – is right for you.
 Contact us today for a free consultation.